- 28–31.1 in

 - Condition at Hatching

 - Good, T. P. 1998.
 Great Black-backed Gull (Larus marinus).
-In The Birds of North America, No. 330 (A. Poole and F. Gill, eds.).
-The Birds of North America, Inc., Philadelphia, PA.
+In The Birds of North America Online, No. 330 (A. Poole and F. Gill, eds.).
+Cornell Lab of Ornithology, Ithaca, New York.

 - Kushlan, J.A., et al. 2002.
 Waterbird conservation for the Americas: the North American Waterbird Conservation Plan, version 1.
 Waterbird Conservation for the Americas.
 Washington, DC.

 - North American Bird Conservation Initiative.
 2016.
 The State of North